Smith Haughey Rice & Roegge

 A great deal has changed in the 30 years the firm has occupied its space at Calder Plaza.
 Technology has transformed law practice and reduced the need for office space.
 The firm has fewer support staff relative to the number of attorneys.
 Library books and paper files have been replaced with electronic equivalents to a great degree.
 A generational and legal industry cultural shift towards uniform attorney office sizes and hoteling for part-time and visiting attorneys have further reduced space requirements.

-– 4 offices: Ann Arbor, Grand Rapids, Muskegon and Traverse City
+– Four offices: Ann Arbor, Grand Rapids, Holland and Muskegon

 – Founded in 1941 in Grand Rapids; 2011 is the firm’s 70th anniversary

-– The Smith Haughey Flat Iron Building office space is approximately 26,600 square feet, with an additional 4,100 square feet in the Ledyard Building
+– The Smith Haughey Flat Iron Building office space is approximately 26,600 square feet

 – In 2011, the firm was named an “Economic Bright Spot” by Corp!
 Magazine